Estimation of Ornstein-Uhlenbeck Process Using Ultra-High-Frequency Data with Application to Intraday Pairs Trading Strategy: Optimal Pairs Trading Strategy

 \subsection{Impact of Biased Estimates}

+An inherent characteristic of the pairs trading strategy is its sensitivity to almost all aspects.
+In the literature, the strategy is found to be sensitive to transaction costs, speed of execution, length of the formation period, changes in model parameters over time, diversity of traded securities and news shocks.
+These unpleasant properties were studied for example by \cite{Bowen2010}, \cite{Do2012}, \cite{Huck2013} and \cite{Jacobs2015a}.
+We add to this long list the sensitivity of the intraday pairs trading strategy to the market microstructure noise.

-Next, we investigate the impact of biased estimates of $\tau$ and $\sigma^2$.
+We investigate the impact of biased estimates of $\tau$ and $\sigma^2$.
+When the market microstructure noise is not taken into account during estimation, both these parameters are overestimated.
 As the optimization problem \eqref{eq:ouMarkowitz} itself is formulated in the dimensionless system, it is unaffected by the values of the Ornstein--Uhlenbeck process parameters.
 Reparametrization \eqref{eq:ouRepar} is, however, affected.
 This means that the inputs to the optimization problems $\tilde{c}$ and $\tilde{\eta}$ based on the values $c$ and $\eta$ in the original parametrization can be biased.
 According to \eqref{eq:ouReparLev}, the transaction cost $\tilde{c}$ is biased when the ratio of $\tau$ and $\sigma^2$ is biased.
 The maximum allowed variance $\tilde{\eta}$ is, similarly to the variance in \eqref{eq:ouReparMom}, reparametrized as $\tilde{\eta} = 2 \eta / \sigma^2$ and is therefore biased when $\sigma^2$ is biased.
 A bias can also occur when the resulting optimal signals $\tilde{a}$ and $\tilde{b}$ are transformed back to $a$ and $b$ in the original parametrization.
 According to \eqref{eq:ouReparLev}, the entry level $a$ and exit level $b$ are biased when the ratio of $\tau$ and $\sigma^2$ is biased.
 The optimal mean profit per unit time $Z_M$ is also biased when either $\tau$ or $\sigma^2$ is biased according to \eqref{eq:ouReparMom}.
-Overall, the biased estimates of $\tau$ and $\sigma^2$ have impact on the maximum variance constraint, optimal expected profit and optimal entry and exit signals.
+Overall, the biased estimates of $\tau$ and $\sigma^2$ have impact on the maximum variance constraint, optimal expected profit, and optimal entry and exit signals.

 We illustrate the bias of the optimal expected profit when $\sigma^2$ is correctly specified but $\tau$ is considered 10 times higher than the actual value.
 In this case, the maximum variance constraint is unbiased.
 Figure \ref{fig:ouEffFrontier} shows the efficient frontier of the mean-variance model for the optimization problem based on correctly specified as well as biased parameters.
 We can see that the optimization problem based on incorrectly specified parameter $\tau$ overestimates the optimal mean profit.
 It also finds suboptimal entry and exit signals resulting in much lower actual mean profit in comparison with the optimal mean profit based on the correct parameters.